 5. Prepare Your Boots for Conditioning

 Warm your boots slightly to prepare them for conditioning.
-You can do this by leaving them in indirect sunlight or with a hair dryer.
-Just make sure not to overdo it - boots should be comfortable to touch, not hot.
+You can do this by leaving them in indirect sunlight or with a blow dryer.
+Just make sure not to overdo it and cause damage - boots should be comfortable to touch, not hot.

 6. Condition Your Leather Boots

 When new, leather boots are so supple and beautiful thanks to the leather's natural oils.
 However, much of it is lost after several months of wear.
-You can restore these oils by conditioning your leather boots with a high-quality conditioner (avoid inexpensive leather conditioners, as they might damage leather due to harsh chemicals).
+You can restore these boot oils by conditioning leather boots with a high-quality conditioner (avoid inexpensive leather conditioners, as they might damage leather due to harsh chemicals).

-Do this by applying your conditioner with a clean cloth using small circular motions.
-Ensure the entire boot is covered.
-Then, use a buffing brush or a clean horsehair brush if you have one to buff the boots and break any excess conditioner.
-This way, you will also evenly condition the boot.
+Do this by applying your leather conditioner with a clean cloth using small circular motions.
+Ensure the entire surface of the boot is covered.
+Then, use a buffing brush or a clean horsehair brush if you have one to buff the boots, break any excess conditioner, and evenly condition the entire boot.